 Chinook Salmon spawning ground surveys on the Entiat River include most of the known available spawning habitat.
-No surveys were conducted between the downstream end of reach 5 (rkm 26.1) and the Entiat NFH (rkm 10.9).
-The stretch of river between rkm 10.9-26.1 has been periodically surveyed since 1994 and very few redds were detected.
+No surveys were conducted between the downstream end of reach 5 (rkm 26.6) and the Entiat NFH (rkm 10.9).
+The stretch of river between rkm 10.9-26.6 has been periodically surveyed since 1994 and very few redds were detected.
 The valley segment not surveyed has a steeper slope, faster currents and larger substrate than the surveyed regions (Godaire et al. 2010).
 The two runs of Chinook Salmon overlap in some of their spawning habitat and in other areas their spawning habitat is segregated.
-In the upstream section, reaches 1-5 (rkm 26.1-45.2), both spring and summer Chinook Salmon spawning habitat is available.
+In the upstream section, reaches 1-5 (rkm 26.6-48.1), both spring and summer Chinook Salmon spawning habitat is available.
 Only spring Chinook Salmon are known to spawn in the Mad River survey reach (rkm 2.4-5.6).
 Only summer Chinook Salmon are known to spawn in the downstream section, reaches H and F (rkm 0.5-10.9).
 Refer to Appendix A for additional reach descriptions.
+Coho Salmon spawn in the lower reaches between rkm 0.5-10.9.
+Sockeye Salmon spawn in the upper reaches between rkm 26.6-48.1.

-Figure 1.-Map of the Entiat River basin and the spawning ground survey reaches.
-The beginning and end of all surveyed reaches are marked with black dots.
-The survey reaches are located between the black dots and labeled 1-5, H, F, and MR. Main-stem Columbia River dams are represented by black squares on the Washington State outline map (WA).
+FIGURE 1.-Map of the Entiat River basin and the spawning ground survey reaches (1-5, H, F and MR).
+Black squares represent main-stem Columbia River dams on the Washington State outline map (WA).